 The behaviourist manifesto stated that psychology should only concern itself with the study of overt behaviour as it could be controlled in an experimental environment to get a better idea of its cause.
-Behaviourists believe that we consist only of learning experiences which are used to navigate our way through life as we are born tabula rasa (blank slate) so everything our minds become are only a consequence of learning in our environment.
+Behaviourists believe that we consist only of learning experiences which are used to navigate our way through life since we are born as a tabula rasa (blank slate) so everything our minds become is only a consequence of learning in our environment.

 E.L.
-Thorndike’s concluded for his experiments on cats that there were two laws of learning; the law of exercise and the law of effect.
-The law of exercise stating that the more times a task is carried out the better we become at it; learning having taken place.
+Thorndike concluded from his experiments on cats that there were two laws of learning: the law of exercise and the law of effect.
+The law of exercise stating that the more times a task is carried out, the better we become at it; with learning having taken place.
 The law of effect says that there is a link between our behaviour and its consequences.
-Thorndike showed we not only learned to behave certain ways because of Pavlov’s stimulus-response conditioned behaviours but also because behaviour has resulted in a positive outcome in the past.
+Thorndike showed we not only learned to behave certain ways because of Pavlov’s stimulus-response conditioned behaviours but also because the behaviour has resulted in a positive outcome in the past.

 The usefulness of punishment though is more limited and less effective than reinforcement.
-Skinner formed five different reinforcement schedules after noticing that the learned behaviours became extinct after prolonged periods; continuous reinforcement, fixed ratio, fixed interval, variable ratio, variable interval.
+Skinner formed five different reinforcement schedules after noticing that the learned behaviours became extinct after prolonged periods: continuous reinforcement, fixed ratio, fixed interval, variable ratio, and variable interval.
 Variable ratio and variable interval were the most effective having high rates of desired behavioural response and being more resistant to extinction.

-Although behaviourism does show us how we respond to things through association it still has many flaws.
+Although behaviourism does show us how we respond to things through association, it still has many flaws.
 Behaviourism is scientifically sound in its approach because of its emphasis on experimental investigation of observable behaviours.
 Classical conditioning explains why we react to the world through stimulus and response whereas operant conditioning reminds us that reinforcement is also important in learning behaviours.